mikumifa/tabgraphs/README.md

 # TabGraphs: A Benchmark and Strong Baselines for Learning on Graphs with Tabular Node Features

+### NOTE!
+This work is in progress, and the proposed benchmark will be updated.

 ## About the datasets

 The proposed TabGraphs benchmark can be downloaded via [our Zenodo record](https://zenodo.org/records/13823102).
 It is necessary to put the compressed `.zip` files into the `datasets` directory.
 To unzip a dataset `<dataset_name>`, one can run `unzip <dataset_name>` in their terminal.